wolfgangasdf/gmail-attachment-remover/README.md

-# Scala Gmail attachment remover (Sgar)
+# Gmail attachment remover

-This is an app that connects to your Gmail account via imap and removes selected large attachments, without screwing up the conversations/threads/labels.
+This is an app that connects to your Gmail account via imap and removes selected large attachments, without screwing up conversations/threads/labels.

 * Before removing an attachment, a local full backup of the raw email is saved.
 But you should save your important attachments manually before!
 * The removed attachment is replaced by a text-file attachment containing the original attachment filename and size.